-Thank you for your interest in the NACADA Research Symposium, which is now known as the NACADA Research Institute!
+Thank you for your interest in the NACADA Research Institute!

 This interactive, multi-day, virtual institute brings primary role advisors, faculty advisors, and advising administrators together to explore new and continuing lines of inquiry within the scholarship of advising.
 This “project-focused” institute is for individuals or teams who want to develop (or further plan) the scope of an evidence-based research study or philosophical inquiry.
 The event is perfect for collaborative teams (faculty advisors and primary role advisors, interdisciplinary teams, or cross-institutional teams) to jump-start a research project or area of deep inquiry.